What is this course?

 "Thank you for a wonderful class that was informative, interesting, and well organized.
 Your knowledge and deep understanding of the materials, and clear and pleasant delivery made it easy to follow and remain engaged!
 Yishar koach!" - Hanna Ashar, PhD

 "Learning with Rav Daniel is a wonderful experience.
 In his classes he brings an extraordinary range of texts from our tradition and makes them meaningful for our lives today.
-His deep personal integrity, wisdom and spirituality constantly inspire me to walk the Jewish spiritual path and help me with my own awakening and development." - Rabbi Danny Newman, Founder and Director, HaMakom
+His deep personal integrity, wisdom and spirituality constantly inspire me to walk the Jewish spiritual path and help me with my own awakening and development." - Rabbi Danny Newman, Founder & Director, HaMakom

 "Rabbi Daniel approaches life with a wisdom, kindness, humility, and clarity that elicits joy from everyone he encounters.
 Learning with him is deeply opening yet gentle – he is able to hold the student with care, while also seeing beyond them to what is possible.
 It is a true gift to have a teacher with such a passionate commitment to bringing Jewish text to life, guided by an ethics and vision which I trust." - Yael Roberts